cexum/gemsgmmldocker/README.md

 ### Getting started
 * **this guide assumes that the host has docker and docker-compose installed**
-* build and start your container by running: docker-compose up -d
+* build and start your container by running: bash startcontainer.bash
 * run docker ps -a to get the name of the new container
 * run docker attach <container> to get access to the container's shell

 ### Test your installation
 * attach to your container and run the following:
-* cd /programs/gems
+* cd $GEMSHOME
 * bash test_installation.bash
 * cd ~
 * python3 simple.py 1ubq.pdb